The inspiration for these travel diaries that I’m doing with my kids right now are based on a few truisms in my personal life.

 Karen and I were talking about that the other day.
 Do you know that if she has a craft scheduled to do with her kids she actually has to exert self control to make herself make them wait till their seat work is done?
 They use the craft as a reward.
 I know.
 Crazy.

 Also, I realize that Karen and I have created a curriculum that is craft heavy.
-That’s because she assures me that more people are like her than me.
+That’s because she assures me that a lot of people are like her and like crafts.
 I am perfectly willing to believe that I am the only person in the whole world that hates crafts.
 Also, most of the crafty explorations come from her.
 The printables and discussions are mine (mostly).
 And science experiments do not count as crafts.
 I get excited about those.
 So there.

 My kids are geographically illiterate.